akbinod/akbinod.Tuner/README.md

 <li>boolean</li>
     The trackbar will have two settings <code>0, 1 </code> which correspond to <code>False, True</code>.
 The default value is whatever you have passed in.
 Tuner will call target with one of <code>False, True</code> depending on trackbar selection.
 <li>list</li>
-This is a good way to specify non int values of some managable range.
+This is a good way to specify non int values of some managable length.
 Strings, floats, tuples all go in lists.

 - The trackbar will have as many ticks as there are items in the list.
 - Changing the trackbar selects the corresponding item from the list.